esehitoglu/dynamodb-crud/README.md

 # 🚀 A101 Bootcamp Third Week Exercise 🌞

-This project is about jwt, express and Trendyol integration.
+This project describes creating a product table and performing the necessary operations using amazon dynamodb.

 # ✨ Installation